mrtztg/k8s-notes/README.md

 ## Helm Components
 ![Helm components](assets/images/104_helm_components.png)
 ### Helm CLI
-- Which is command line to interact with Helm
+- Which is command line to interact with Helm. `helm --help` has very useful information about its commands.
+We even can pass --help for subcommands like `helm repo -h` or `helm repo update -h`
+- We can use charts in public repository usin `helm search hub <chartName>`.
+But if we want other repo than the artifacthub to pull from, should use `helm search repo <repoName> <chartName>`.
+  - If the repo is not exist in our local repo list, we can add like this `helm repo add bitnami https://charts.bitnami.com/bitnami`
+- `helm list`: To list all **Releases**
+- `helm install <desiredReleaseNameOnLocal> <chartName>`: To install our app using a configuration file or chart on public repo.
+  - `helm install <desiredName> <chartName> --version <version>` to install from specific version of chart
+- `helm upgrade <releaseName> <chartName>`: To upgrade our app.
+Helm will know which objects need to be changed.
+  - For some Helm charts (like Wordpress), simple upgrade may produce an error.
+The error may ask us to pass additional parameters on upgrade like DbPassword, etc.
+- `helm rollback <releaseName> <revisionNumber>`: Because HELM keeps track of all changes, we can rollback using.
+Note that Helm doesn't go back to previous Revision on Rollback.
+It creates new Revision with the exactly same configuration of previous Revision.
+  - Rollback of Helm only affect on configuraitons.
+Data liks Database Data, Files in PersistentVolume, so on which are not configuration, won't be restored, just the Pod of that DB will be restored.
+- `helm uninstall <releaseName>`: To remove all objects of the app.
+- `helm repo list`: To list all added repos. `repo` command has other commands like `index`, `remove` and `update` as well.
+- `helm history <releaseName>`.
+To see all revision (changes) history of a Release

 ### Helm Charts
 - A collections of files that contains all instructions of all the objects needs to be created in the cluster.
-- Like Docker Hub, there are public repositories for Helm Charts, like Appscode, Truecharts, Bitnami, etc. But all of them list their charts on `ArtifactHub.io` website.
+- Like Docker Hub, there are public repositories for Helm Charts, like Appscode, Truecharts, Bitnami, etc. But all of them list their charts on `ArtifactHUB.io` website.
 So you can find alls of the public charts in this site.
 - The following picture is the content of a simple Helm chart.
 In helm charts, we usually only modify values files, because the actual definition files have the placeholders of values.
 Also, `Chart` file keeps information about Helm chart itself.
   - `apiVerion: v2` is for HelmCharts v3 (which is very recent version of Helm).
 But if the version is not defined or is `v1`, it refers for Helm v2.
 Some fields like *dependencies* and *type* introduced in Helm3.
 So, if we use Helm2, these new fields of Helm3 will be ignored
   - `appVersion` is the version of the app inside.
 It's just for informational purpose